-Research and development expenses increased \$2.2 million or 6.9% primarily due to higher staffing costs, however our expenses declined as a percentage of revenue.
+Research and development expenses increased \$2.2 million, or 6.9%, to \$34.4 million for the nine months ended September 30, 2020 from \$32.2 million for the nine months ended September 30, 2019, primarily due to higher staffing costs. but declined as a percentage of revenue.
 This decline reflects our leverage of previous enhancements to our platform capabilities and prior development of new product offerings.
 By opening and expanding an engineering center in Kyiv, Ukraine in 2019, we increased our lower-cost development capacity driving leverage in research and development spend as a percentage of revenue.